Common Causes of Car Breakdowns: How to Avoid Them

 You should also take the time to learn how to check your car regularly yourself.
-Our Motoring Advice section includes tons of information on how to maintain your car should you need any guidance, including short videos.
+Our Advice & News section includes tons of information on how to maintain your car should you need any guidance, including short videos.

 Make sure you know how to check your tyres, check your fluid levels, and keep a close eye on your battery.
 Be vigilant – if you notice any changes in the way your car sounds or feels, make sure you have it looked at ASAP.

 Don’t go on a long journey if you notice that something isn’t right with your car.

 Checking your car over yourself is especially important before a long journey.
 You might want to get started on your trip quickly, but you should always leave extra time before you travel to make the important checks for peace of mind.

 Ask for help if you can't do it yourself

 Don’t put off repairs, either, as they can soon manifest into much bigger problems.
 If you know that your car needs a small repair, make it a top priority to get it seen to.
 A motor mechanic can ensure your brake pads and brake fluid are okay, check out the cooling system for you or the exhaust system.